Health Care and Insurance

 Students in F-1 and J-1 status:

 Under UAF policy, you are required to have heath insurance coverage for the time that you are in the U.S. Additionally, students in J-1 status must have insurance that at minimum, meets U.S. Department of State Exchange Visitor Program requirements (see special requirements).
-You have the option of purchasing the UAF-endorsed plan or an alternate plan which provides comparable coverage (see health insurance plans above).
+Your student account will be billed automatically per the information above under Student health insurance plan.
 You also need to provide insurance documentation for any dependents who are here with you at UAF.

-Note: You must provide documentation of insurance coverage every semester before the end of late registration.
-Following late registration, students who have not provided insurance coverage documentation will be dropped from classes.
+Note: If you wish to waive the UAF coverage, you must provide the waiver form and documentation of insurance coverage every semester before the end of late registration.
 Documentation needs to include your name, name of the insurance company, summary of coverage and the validity dates.
+Alternate plans must originate outside the U.S. Plans that are headquartered or based in the U.S. are not allowable.

-Graduate students receiving Teaching/Research Assistantships or Fellowships that include health insurance coverage through the Graduate School must forward a copy of their award letter.
+Graduate students receiving Teaching/Research Assistantships or Fellowships that include health insurance coverage: The above health insurance charge will be removed from your student account by the Graduate School during the fee payment process when your tuition payment is posted to your account.
+You must take a copy of your award letter to the Graduate School.
 Information about the Graduate Student insurance plan is available on the Grad School website.
 The information and related links are at the right side of the page.

 Documentation for all students may be forwarded by email to IPI staff or delivered in person (215 Eielson Building).